arkenidar/knex-test/README.txt

 node index.js # knex.js test script

 NOTE: this is not a complete setup guide, it's a minimalistic list of key points of a personal exploration. learning how to install and setup the database server, the php and nodejs interpreters, etc (other setup requirements for this to work)

+# on my Fedora 34 this was needed (self-explanatory)
+sudo dnf install php-cli php-pgsql php-json